Tom-Pierce/odin-recipes/README.md

-This is a website with recipes that I have created to practice and show my HTML skillsw
+This is a website with recipes that I have created to practice and show my HTML skills